antonioIannotta/LSS-documentation/docs/index.md

 The user operations are all those operations related to the access of the user to the system.
 The parking slot operations are all those operations that are related to the management of parking slot status.
 These operations are mapped into two submodules for the implementation side correspond to two several collections into the database.
 Considering the implementation aspects each module is a single gradle module.
 More specifically there are three modules:
 * **Parking system**: this is the main module, in which there's the access point for the application and the framework layer from the previous paragraph.
-    - **user**: the submodule related to the operations for the access of the user to the system.
+    - **user**: the submodule related to the operations for the user access to the system.
-    - **parking-slot**: the submodule related to the operations for the management of parking slot.
+    - **parking-slot**: the submodule related to the operations for the parking-slot management.

 ###### User